The Rhinoplasty Guidebook

 - Infection: Any time a patient is cut open in any way, there is a risk of infection.

 - Scarring: The skill of the surgeon, the quality of the post-operative care, and the quality of the healing process all contribute to how much or how little scarring is evident after the procedure

 Who is the right candidate for a Rhinoplasty?

 Who is the right candidate for a Rhinoplasty procedure?
-Anyone who is past the age of facial growth and in good health of the body and facial tissue and consider having the procedure.
+Anyone who is past the age of facial growth and in good health of the body and facial tissue and considers having the procedure.
 This usually means a minimum age of 18 for men and 16 for women.
 The surgeon will be the best one to make that determination

 The Rhinoplasty Process – how it works.